xyproto/tinyxxd/README.md

 `tinyxxd` can be profiled by running `make profile` or benchmarked by running `make bench`.

-`tinyxxd` is a bit faster than `xxd`.
-As the size of the input data grows, the performance advantage appears to be increasing:
+`tinyxxd` is just a tiny bit faster than `xxd`.
+As the size of the input data grows, the performance advantage appears to be increasing, though:

 ![performance graph](img/graph_by_size.svg)